MicrosoftDocs/sql-docs/docs/t-sql/functions/serverproperty-transact-sql.md

 #### *propertyname*

 An expression that contains the property information to be returned for the server. *propertyname* can be one of the values below.
-Use of a *propertyname* that is invalid or not supported on that version of the Database Engine will return NULL.
+Use of a *propertyname* that is invalid or not supported on that version of the Database Engine will return `NULL`.

 | Property | Values returned |
 | -------------- | -------------- |